kube-object-storage/lib-bucket-provisioner/README.md

 ### Bucket Deletion
 Contsistent with PVCs, when an OBC is deleted **and** the OB's _reclaimPolicy_ is set to "delete", the assoicated OB is also deleted.
-This is true regardless of the `Delete()` implementation of the provisioner.
+This is true regardless of the `Delete()` implementation by the provisioner.
 For example, the provisioner could decide to not delete the underlying bucket storage, but the OB will still be deleted by the library.
-If the _reclaimPolicy_ is not set to "delete" then the provisioner's `Delete()` method is not invoked.
+If the _reclaimPolicy_ is not set to "delete" then the provisioner's `Delete()` method is not invoked and the associated OB is not deleted.
+In this case, the remaining OB's status will be set to "retained", indicating that the OBC has been deleted but the bucket is still available.
+This gives admins better visibility into buckets which are missing their connection information.

-Independent of the _reclaimPolicy_, the generated Secret and ConfigMap are always deleted, by the bucket lib, when an OBC is deleted.
-In this case, the OB's status will indicate that the related OBC has been deleted so that an admin has better visibility into buckets which are missing their connection information.
+Independent of the _reclaimPolicy_, the generated Secret and ConfigMap are always deleted by the bucket lib when an OBC is deleted.

 To reduce the chances of an admin deleting a _bound_ OB, a finalizer is added to the OB.
 The library's OBC controller will remove the finalizer when an OBC is deleted.
-Additionally, the lib's OB controller will detect bound OBs missing their OBCs.
+Additionally, the lib's OB controller will detect bound OBs missing their OBC.
 The status in these OBs will be set to "lost" to reflect that they are orphaned.

 **Note:** the bucket library has no mechanism to prevent an OBC from being deleted when one or